howyi/MCSlackIntegration/docs/slack_app.md

 paste to `SlackChannelId` in `config.yml`

 ## invite bot to Slack Channel
-!!! note "On the slack channel you want to connect to, type `/invite` and select `"Add apps to this channel"` add `SlackChannelSRV`."
+!!! note "On the slack channel you want to connect to, type `/invite` and select `"Add apps to this channel"` add `SlackIntegration`."
     ![invite_bot_to_channel](images/invite_bot_to_channel.png)